Ring dike: Implications

 Whether or not a caldera ring fault dips inward or outward from the center of subsidence is a highly contentious issue.
 Ring faults near the surface are subject to erosion and mass wasting, changing the morphology of the caldera walls and making it difficult to tell the dip of the fault at formation.

 Examples

 Ossipee ring-dike complex

 About 36 ring dikes have been found in the Ossipee Mountains in New Hampshire.
 Caldera subsidence appears to be the mechanism leading to the formation of some of the ring dikes, but not all of them.
 The composition ranges from monzonite to quartz syenite.

 Loch Bà ring dike

 The Loch Bà ring dike, found on the Isle of Mull in Scotland, serves as a classic example of a well formed ring dike.
 This intrusive body forms an oval and its diameter can be measured at roughly 5.8 km by 8.5 km.
 The width of the dike varies throughout the profile, with a maximum width of approximately 300 meters.
 The composition varies from rhyolite to felsite, with phenocrysts of alkali feldspar and mafic minerals.

+Pilanesberg Complex

+The Pilanesberg Complex in South Africa is commonly described as an alkaline ring complex because of its circular outline and the concentric arrangement of its units.
+It is a Mesoproterozoic composite complex containing coeval volcanic rocks together with intrusive syenitic and foyaitic components.
+Uranium–lead dating of titanite gives an age of 1,395 million years.

+Although ring dike and cone sheet emplacement models have historically been applied to the complex, Cawthorn argued that its principal coarse-grained intrusive bodies, more than 1 km wide, are too large to be conventional ring dikes or cone sheets.
+The detailed three-dimensional geometry remains uncertain because of poor exposure.